-The on the job training of the Parenting Life Course begins with the birth of your child.
+The on-the-job training of parenting begins with the birth of your child.
 The last stage starts with another birth and a new, well-deserved title: grandparent.
-We call this stage Generativity.
-The rest of the world may try to retire you; but your grandchildren are ready to hire you on for one more stint in that rewarding career known as parenting.
+The rest of the world may try to retire you; but your grandchildren are ready to hire you on for one more stint in that rewarding career as you invest in future generations.

 Life has become grand again, and much of the pleasure is wrapped up in those little ones who invade your home every so often.
 They put a spring in your step, a smile on your face, and youthful feelings in your heart.
-You grandparents become more affectionate and nurturing than adults at any other stage of the life cycle.
+You grandparents become more affectionate and nurturing than adults at any other stage of life.

 Researchers have identified five emotions that grandparents experience: